 Parents are invited into the setting on a daily basis and where possible information is shared informally.
 There are also regular family events where information can be shared at more formal meetings.

 Prior to entry and on entry parents are already establishing a close relationship with the the Trelya and Skylar team.
 Daily chats at pick up and drop off as well as more formal conversations and events are integral to how the setting supports a range of needs and works meaningfully with families.
+Family support plans are shared with families and continually reviewed to ensure that they reflect current need.

 - Our complaints policy